Preethisreeallam/Library-Management-system/readme.txt

-SQL_Query folder contains all the required sql files to create the tables, procedures, triggers and functions.
+SQL_Query folder contains all the required sql files to create the tables, procedures, triggers and functions
 1. createScripts.sql is to create the tables.
 2. insert_library_details.sql is to insert data into the library_details table.
 3. Student_details, publisher_details and book_details table are loaded using csv/xlsx file import.
 The required csv files are in the data folder.